mohammedalnaggar/ansible-task/README.md

 				DocumentRoot "/var/www/html/userClient"
 				DirectoryIndex users_index.html

-	# COPY THE CHANGES TO THE WEB SERVER AND RESTART IT BY RUNNING THE FOLLOWING INSIDE THE REPO DIR:
+	# COPY THE CHANGES TO THE WEB SERVER AND RESTART IT BY RUNNING THE FOLLOWING INSIDE THE REPO DIRECTORY:

 		ansible-playbook web.yml